Someshgolabhanvi/DebugingJs/README.md

 # Are Let & Const declaration hoisted?
     Yes but they are in temporal dead zone for time being
 # SyntaxError vs. ReferenceError vs. TypeError?

+# Clouser is a function which is binded together with Lexical scope